 - I was born in June (making me a Cancer, but seriously, I don't care) and I grew up in the same house for 18 years in a small town in Virginia.
 I wanted to get away from it and make my own life and do my own things, so I moved to Norman, OK for college.
 After that, I moved to Utah for work, got transferred to The Woodlands, TX for a while until I decided that I wanted to get back to Oklahoma.
 It's been a fantastic decision, both personally and professionally.
-I started a new gig that actually let's me travel some, so for 3-4 days out of every two weeks, I'm in the Fort Worth area.
-It works, especially since I really love the DFW area.
+I worked for the company that got me back to OKC for about a year and then switched to a larger company.
+I got laid off, worked on job searching, and finally found an opportunity that takes me back to Texas, but keeps me in the industry.
+I'm pretty pumped - small company, but still getting to nerd out every day.

 - It took me a while to learn how much my friends and family mean to me.
 In college, I was a bit of an asshole, mainly because I was there "looking out for me and mine" more so than taking the time to develop and engage in relationships and friendships.
 I think the move to Utah really helped me understand the importance and the joy that can come from maintaining and growing and developing them.
 That being said, I work with a few great friends and live close to many, many more, and talk to my Mom and my sister daily.
 They're the two ladies that have always been there for me, with Mom always been there through HS and college, and I feel like my sister and I get closer every day.
 I talk to Pa every now and then, but that story is a whole different barrel of monkeys.